Bosevennila/Read-from-CSV/README.md

 print("Number of columns:",len(df.axes[1]))
 ```
 ## OUTPUT:
 ![WhatsApp Image 2023-01-26 at 15 33 08](https://user-images.githubusercontent.com/119875375/214811167-814615fb-1225-44a0-8e0d-9a65641a45f2.jpg)

 ## RESULT:
-Thus the program is written to copy the contents from one file to another file
+Thus the program is written to copy the contents from one file to another file.